-Safety classes are regularly offered to all workforce members and students, with class schedules announced through MD Anderson's Education Center (credentials required) platform.
-The classes are also announced through internal website and closed-circuit TVs at the institution, and are promoted by UT Police officers and public safety officers.
+Safety classes are regularly offered to all workforce members and students, with class schedules announced through MD Anderson's Education Center (credentials required).
+The classes also are announced through our departmental website and closed-circuit TVs at the institution, and are promoted by UT Police officers and public safety officers.

-Departments and work groups within MD Anderson can also request a safety class by contacting Community Outreach at 713-563-7794 or <a href="mailto:utphoutreach@mailto
+Departments and work groups within MD Anderson can also request safety classes by contacting Community Outreach at 713-563-7794 or utphoutreach@ mdanderson.org.
+Classes currently offered include: